 This clause is typically utilized when companies or individuals are entering into a contract that provides a high range of possible outcomes.
 It could also be that the other party is unreliable.
 In any case, this clause is an effective way to protect against consequential damages.

 Seek a quality Limitation of Liability clause if you are entering into an agreement that meets any of the following criteria:

 - Has a lot of coinciding parts that could cause damages

 - Involves an unreliable party or individual

 - Is ambiguous in its nature and holds a great possibility for unforeseen change

 If you are experiencing a case with consequential damages and you are having difficulty navigating them, it is always valuable to get advice from someone with a lot of experience.

 If you need help with consequential damages, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.